Frequent Questions about Collaborative Learning

-Questions and Answers about Collaborative Learning.
+Frequently asked Questions and Answers about Collaborative Learning

-Why are collaborative learning activities good for students with behavioural difficulties?
+How are collaborative learning activities good for students with behavioural difficulties?

 Students who find learning and concentration difficult need a secure learning environment where they are supported while they are able to take risks.
 Collaborative activities provide familiar structures in different contexts where students can play an active role and feel valued for what they can contribute.
-For more information on these topics take a look at Sylvia MacNamara and books "Changing Behaviour "and "Teaching Special Needs" published by David Fulton.
+For more information on these topics take a look at Sylvia MacNamara's "Changing Behaviour "and "Teaching Special Needs" published by David Fulton.

 How does collaborative learning support accelerated learning?